digitorus/pdfsigner/docs/web-api.md

 ### How it works

-To sign files using Web API first a job that contains one or more files needs to be put into the queue using `POST /sign` request.
-Then the job results should be obtained with `GET /sign/jobid` request that contains information about pending, successful or failed tasks(files).
-After the status is resolved completed tasks could be downloaded with `GET /sign/jobid/taskid/download` request.
+To process files using Web API first a job that contains one or more files needs to be put into the queue.
+After that the status of the job that contains pending, successful or failed tasks(files) should be requested.
+In case of signing job after files were processed successfully they could be downloaded.

 Available end points:

-`POST /sign` - place one or more files with specified signer into the queue `GET /sign/jobid` - get status of the placed files `GET /sign/jobid/taskid/download` - download completed file
+`POST /sign` - put one or more files with specified signer into the signing queue `GET /sign/jobid` - get status of the job with tasks `GET /sign/jobid/taskid/download` - download completed file

+`POST /verify` - put one or more files into the verification queue
+`GET /verify/jobid` - get status of the job with tasks

+### Signing

-### Scheduling signing job
+#### Schedule signing job

 Scheduling job is done with `POST /sign` [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects) request with fields and files provided as parts.